HenrikDK2/dotfiles/README.md

 **Warning!** Executing the following steps will replace your existing files with my configuration files.

-The install script expects Arch Linux to be setup with `systemd-boot`.

 1. Follow the Arch Wiki installation guide up to [section 3.2](https://wiki.archlinux.org/title/Installation_guide#Chroot).
-2. Create an user account, and clone project into your home directory.
+2. Clone project into /tmp or somewhere else for now.
-3. Run install script as root.
+3. Run install script `.dotfiles/init/install.sh` as root.